raijin-asr/Dice-Game/README.md

     Day 1: Project Dice-Game Setup, installation using vite in react, and git setup Day 2: Filtered unwanted code and installed styled-component Day 3: Coded and styled new StartGame page
+    Day 4: Styled StartGame Page and toggle using useState